 Asset class Minimum haircut (% deduction from market value) Fixed and variable-rate interest-bearing instruments Liquid funds in the currencies CHF, EUR, GBP, USD, JPY, CAD and AUD.
-0% Short-term instruments (up to one year) issued by one of the following countries (Australia, Austria, Belgium, Denmark, Germany, France, Japan, Norway, Sweden, UK, US) and the issuing country has a minimum rating of A 1% Instruments that fulfil the same criteria as above and have a medium-term maturity (one to five years).
+0% Short-term instruments (up to one year) issued by one of the fol- lowing countries (Australia, Austria, Belgium, Denmark, Germany, France, Japan, Norway, Sweden, UK, US) and the issuing country has a minimum rating of A 1% Instruments that fulfil the same criteria as above and have a me- dium-term maturity (one to five years).
 Instruments that fulfil the same criteria as above and have a long- term maturity (five to ten years).
 Instruments that fulfil the same criteria as above and have a very long-term maturity (more than ten years).
 US TIPS (Treasury inflation protected securities) with a maturity of up to ten years 7% US Treasury strips or zero coupon bonds (all maturities) 8% US TIPS (Treasury inflation protected securities) with a maturity of over ten years 10%

-The haircuts to be used on collateral from securities lending, as the case may be, are described in Section 5 entitled "Special techniques and instruments with securities and money market instruments as underlying assets".
+The haircuts to be used on collateral from securities lending, as the case may be, are described in Section 5 entitled "Derivatives and techniques for efficient portfolio management".